 The Office of Institutional Advancement (OIA) leads the philanthropic efforts of the Community College of Rhode Island (CCRI).
-Working collaboratively with the CCRI Foundation and the CCRI Alumni Association, OIA responsibly promotes philanthropy to maximize the resources raised in support of CCRI’s mission and institutional priorities through a donor-centered, comprehensive, sustainable plan.
-Our work reflects the high standards and ethics adopted by the Council for the Advancement and Support of Education (CASE), Association of Fundraising Professionals (AFP), and Uniform Prudent Management of Institutional Funds Act (UPMIFA), and is accomplished by creating relationships with our internal and external constituencies, fostering a spirit of teamwork, mutual support and integrity.
+Working collaboratively with the CCRI Foundation and the CCRI Alumni Association, OIA responsibly promotes philanthropy to maximize the resources raised to support students in service of CCRI’s mission and institutional priorities through a donor-centered, comprehensive, sustainable plan.
+Our work reflects the high standards and ethics adopted by the Council for the Advancement and Support of Education (CASE), Association of Fundraising Professionals (AFP), and Uniform Prudent Management of Institutional Funds Act (UPMIFA), and is accomplished by creating relationships with our internal and external constituencies, fostering a spirit of engagement, mutual support and integrity.

-The Community College of Rhode Island Foundation was established in January 1979 as an independent, nonprofit corporation for the purpose of encouraging and providing support from private sources for CCRI.
-Funds are used for the college and for scholarships as well as supporting college-wide projects including professional development, capital improvements, the purchase of educational equipment, campus beautification, athletics, library resources and special programming not covered by state funding.
+The Community College of Rhode Island Foundation was established in January 1979 as an independent, nonprofit corporation to encourage and provide support from private sources for CCRI and its students.
+Funds are used for student scholarships, strategic programs and the college’s professional development initiatives, capital improvements, the purchase of educational equipment and college priorities.
 For more information, visit the CCRI Foundation website.

 The CCRI Alumni Association works with the CCRI Foundation to raise funds for the college, sponsor alumni engagement events for graduates and friends, and present annual scholarships, book awards, and emergency funding for students.
 Alumni Association membership